phun/audiolizer.js/README.md

 <script src="js/jquery.audiolizer.js"></script>
 ```
 # Usage
-1. Make sure you have a canvas in the DOM.
-For example:
+Make sure you have a canvas in the DOM.
+For example
 ```
 <canvas id="canvas" width="500" height="500"></canvas>
 ```
-2. In your javascript, initialize the audiolizer using jQuery.
+In your javascript, initialize the audiolizer using jQuery.
 You can also pass in optional parameters.
 ```
 $(document).ready(function() {
     var audiolizer = $("#canvas").audiolizer({